-Ogunquit is a picturesque little village nestled in the southern corner of Maine
+Ogunquit is a picturesque little village nestled on the coast of Southern Maine

-Ogunquit Maine history is wonderful.
+The history of Ogunquit Maine is wonderful.
 The name is of Abenaki Indian origin and aptly means 'beautiful place by the sea' - a reflection of the gorgeous stretch of beach and stunning Oceanside cliffs.
 Fearless fishermen kept their dories in the outer part of what is now Perkins Cove, next to those cliffs and exposed to the whims of the Atlantic Ocean.

-Proud of our Ogunquit Maine history - from ocean to architecture to arts - Ogunquit village dedicates many resources to preserving its culture and beauty.
+Proud of our history - from ocean to architecture to arts - Ogunquit village dedicates many resources to preserving its culture and beauty.
 Such a commitment has attracted famous faces, from artist Charles Woodbury in the early 1900's to writers F.Scott Fitzgerald and Earnest Hemingway to today's stars of television and film.
 All have come -and continue to enjoy - the quaint Oceanside village of Ogunquit.
 We hope you enjoy your visit and the memories made by the sea.

 For additional information on the history of Ogunquit Maine and Ogunquit village, please visit the Captain James Winn House, home of the Ogunquit Heritage Museum, at 86 Obeds Lane or call 1-207-646-0296.